DenDen039/DenDen039/README.md

-- 👋 Hi, I’m @DenDen039
-- 👀 I’m interested in data and computer science
-- 🌱 I’m currently learning in  in the third year of applied mathematics department
+Сurrently working in Pure Storage and learning in the third year of applied mathematics department My stack: Python, Go, C++, Ansible, PostgreSQL, Docker, Kubernetes How to reach me https://www.linkedin.com/in/denis-denysyev-826070230/
-- 👨‍💻 I'm currently working in Pure Storage
-- 📫 How to reach me https://www.linkedin.com/in/denis-denysyev-826070230/